Italian fashion: Modern history

-Today, Milan and Rome are Italy's fashion capitals, and are major international centres for fashion design, competing with other cities such as Tokyo, Los Angeles, London, Paris and New York.
+Today, Milan and Rome are Italy's fashion capitals, and major international centres for fashion design, competing with other cities such as Tokyo, Los Angeles, London, Paris and New York.
 Also, other cities such as Venice, Florence, Naples, Vicenza, Bologna, Genoa and Turin are important centres.
 The country's main shopping districts are the Via Montenapoleone fashion district and the Galleria Vittorio Emanuele (Milan), Via dei Condotti (Rome), and Via de' Tornabuoni (Florence).

 Cities

 Italian fashion is dominated by Milan, Rome, and to a lesser extent, Florence, with the former two being included in the top 30 fashion capitals of the world.
 Nonetheless, there are numerous other cities which play an important role in Italian fashion.

 Milan

-In 2014, Milan was regarded as the world fashion capital (based upon frequency of mention in global media outlets), even surpassing New York, Paris, Rome and London.
-In 2011, Milan was ranked #4, behind London, New York, and Paris.
-Many of the major Italian fashion brands, such as Valentino, Versace, Prada, Armani, Dolce & Gabbana, Marni, Iceberg, Missoni, Trussardi, Moschino, Dirk Bikkembergs, Etro, and Zegna are currently headquartered in the city.
-International fashion labels also operate shops in Milan, including an Abercrombie & Fitch flagship store which has become a main consumer attraction.
+Many of the major Italian fashion brands, such as Versace, Prada, Armani, Dolce & Gabbana, Marni, Antonio Marras, Missoni, Moncler, Moschino, Etro, and Zegna are currently headquartered in the city.
+International fashion labels also operate shops in Milan, including a Louis Vuitton flagship store.
 Milan also hosts a fashion week twice a year, just like other international centres such as Paris, London and New York.
-Milan's main upscale fashion district is the "quadrilatero della moda" (literally, "fashion quadrilateral"), where the city's most prestigious shopping streets (Via Montenapoleone, Via della Spiga, Via Sant'Andrea, Via Manzoni and Corso Venezia) are held.
+Milan's main upscale fashion district is the "Quadrilatero della moda" (literally, "Fashion quadrilateral"), where the city's most prestigious shopping streets (Via Montenapoleone, Via della Spiga, Via Sant'Andrea, Via Manzoni and Corso Venezia) are held.
 The Galleria Vittorio Emanuele II, the Piazza del Duomo, Via Dante and Corso Buenos Aires are other important shopping streets and squares.
+According to the 2024 Main Streets Across the World report, by the real estate group Cushman & Wakefield, Milan's Via Montenapoleone was named the world’s most expensive shopping street, beating New York’s Fifth Avenue, London’s New Bond Street and Paris’s Champs-Élysées, and becoming the first European city to top the list in 34 years.